vaseemshaik32/atm_app/README.md

 The API gateway handles this service most of the times.
 So it is completely independent from the other two services.
 Uses aws-sdk/client-s3 to store profile pictures of registered users and create signed urls for S3.
 Uses HTTPOnly cookies to securely transport the JWT tokens.
+EndPoints:- Register, Login, Logout

 2.WS
 The websocket service for chat, message requests and peer discovery.

 3.Exchanges
 This service handles the functionality of the app such as finding matches and returning them to the use based on their preferences.
-Uses distance.js middleware to calculate the geographic distance between potential matches (Redis will replace this in the next update)
+Uses distance.js middleware to calculate the geographic distance between potential matches (Redis will replace this in the next update).
+Endpoints- needcash, needdigital

 NGINX:-